egorelik93/PLBlog/NewLang.md

 The interesting part of DStream specifically is that it looks like an Event Stream, running a continuation as soon as a value is available.
 This is not enought to "implement" an Event Stream; the "events" here are just function calls with a statically-ordered control flow, not a true dynamic event system.
 However, an Event Stream could be presented as a `DStream` interface by telling the underlying event handler to "feed" a `DSink`.
 Still, DStream is a blocking interface; for real-world applications, one may want to combine these ideas with some sort of non-blocking mechanism.
 That is outside the scope of the current topic, however.

+There is another interesting type associated with DStream; it can be defined as roughly `FnOnce(DStream<&out T>)`.
+We call this type `DSignal<T>`, in correspondance with terminology from some versions of Functional Reactive Programming (classic FRP calls this a "Behavior").
+A
+`DSignal<T>` must be able to provide a value of `T` on demand as a continuation of some event, as many times as demanded.
+Because these events occur at monotonically increasing points in time, a `DSignal<T>` is a potential model for a time-varying function returning `T`; this is the interpretation of a "Signal" in Functional-Reactive Programmming.

+Note that *function* here really means an `FnMut`; a function that could only be called once would not be a useful Signal.
+Accepting a `DStream` of requests means that this time-varying function can be called multiple times, as long as the time in question is monotonically increasing.

+My hypothesis is that linearity and order constraints would allow for presenting an interface close to classic/continuous FRP but that disallows space leaks.

 ## [Skipping a bit]

 ## Side Effects